-This Critical Conversation, chaired by Academy CEO Dr Hayaatun Sillem CBE, will explore governance structures for complex systems and existing regulation gaps using the offshore wind sector as a case study.
+This Critical Conversation, chaired by Academy CEO Dr Hayaatun Sillem CBE, explored governance structures for complex systems and existing regulation gaps using the offshore wind sector as a case study.
 Discussions will focus on how governance can support recyclability, regional collaboration, and adaptability.

 Critical Conversations